 (c) an account from both the holder of the licence and the firm or corporation named in that licence if either the holder or that firm or corporation has previously complied with the provisions of subsection (1).

+[Section 27 amended: No. 25 of 2019 s.
+6.]

 28. Inspection of records

 (1) All books, accounts, documents, and other records that are required to be kept under this Act by a licensee, shall at all reasonable times be open to inspection by any person duly authorised in writing in that behalf by the Minister either generally or in any particular case.